WestDRI/wgpages/content/chapel-compact.md

 {{<cor>}}May 15th and 22nd, 2025{{</cor>}}\
 {{<cgr>}}10:00am - noon Pacific Time{{</cgr>}}

+Chapel is a modern programming language designed for both shared and distributed memory systems, offering high-level, easy-to-use abstractions for task and data parallelism.
+Its intuitive syntax makes it an excellent choice for novice HPC users learning parallel programming.
+Chapel supports a wide range of parallel hardware -- from multicore processors and multi-node clusters to GPUs -- using consistent syntax and concepts across all levels of hardware parallelism.

-This course is a general introduction to the main principles of parallel coding using the Chapel programming language to illustrate the basic concepts and ideas.
-Chapel is a relatively new language for both shared and distributed memory programming, with easy-to-use, high-level abstractions for both task and data parallelism, making it ideal for a novice HPC user to learn parallel programming.
-Chapel is incredibly intuitive, striving to merge the ease-of-use of Python and the performance of traditional compiled languages such as C and Fortran.
-Parallel constructs that typically take tens of lines of MPI code can be expressed in only a few lines of Chapel code.
-Chapel is open source and can run on any Unix-like operating system, with hardware support from laptops to large HPC systems.
+Chapel dramatically reduces the complexity of parallel coding by combining the simplicity of Python-style programming with the performance of compiled languages like C and Fortran.
+Parallel operations that might require dozens of lines in MPI can often be written in just a few lines of Chapel.
+As an open-source language, it runs on most Unix-like operating systems and scales from laptops to large HPC systems.

+This course begins with Chapel fundamentals, then focuses on data parallelism through two numerical examples: one embarrassingly parallel and one tightly coupled.
+We'll also briefly explore task parallelism (a more complex topic, and not the primary focus in this course).
+Finally, we'll introduce GPU programming with Chapel.

 <!-- 1.
 Instructor / helpers / course introduction -->
 <!-- 1.
 Introduction to Chapel (download the [PDF slides](http://bit.ly/chapeltop)) -->